 The Criteria for appointment and remuneration of Directors is as under:

-The Nomination and Remuneration Committee shall identify persons of integrity whopossess relevant expertise and experience particularly in Tyre Industry leadershipqualities required for the position and shall take into consideration recommendation ifany received from any member of the Board.
+The Nomination and Remuneration Committee shall identify persons of integrity whopossess relevant expertise and experience particularly in Tire Industry leadershipqualities required for the position and shall take into consideration recommendation ifany received from any member of the Board.

-(ii) Criteria For Appointment Of Independent Director:
+(ii) Criteria for Appointment of Independent Director:

 The Independent Director shall be of high integrity with relevant expertise andexperience so as to have as diverse Board with Directors having expertise in the fields ofmanufacturing marketing finance taxation law governance and general management.

 23. PERFORMANCE EVALUATION:

-The Board of Directors has carried out an annual evaluation of its own performanceboard committees and individual directors pursuant to the provisions of the Act and thecorporate governance requirements as prescribed by the Securities and Exchange Board ofIndia (Listing Obligations and Disclosure Requirements) Regulations 2015 (SEBIListing Regulations').
+The Board of Directors has carried out an annual evaluation of its own performanceboard committees and individual Directors pursuant to applicable provisions of the Act andthe corporate governance requirements as prescribed by applicable regulations of ListingRegulations 2015.

-The performance of the board was evaluated by the board after seeking inputs from allthe directors on the basis of criteria such as the board composition and structureeffectiveness of board processes information and functioning etc. as provided by theGuidance Note on Board Evaluation issued by the Securities and Exchange Board of India on5th January 2017.
+The performance of the board was evaluated by the board after seeking inputs from allthe Directors present in the meeting on the basis of criteria such as the boardcomposition and structure effectiveness of board processes information and functioningetc.

-The Nomination and Remuneration Committee reviewed the performance of individualdirectors on the basis of criteria such as the contribution of the individual director tothe board and committee meetings like preparedness on the issues to be discussedmeaningful and constructive contribution and inputs in meetings etc.
+The Nomination and Remuneration Committee had evaluated the performance of individualDirectors on the basis of criteria such as the contribution of the individual Director tothe board and committee meetings like preparedness on the issues to be discussedmeaningful and constructive contribution and inputs in meetings etc.

 25. AUDITOR'S QUALIFICATION:

 26. INDUSTRIAL RELATIONS:

 The industrial relations with staff and workers during the year under review continueto be cordial.

-25. CHANGE IN THE NATURE OF BUSINESS IF ANY:
+27. CHANGE IN THE NATURE OF BUSINESS IF ANY: